 In the Learning Mode, feedback is integrated into a sophisticated system of guidance for the student.
 Some errors prompt ALEKS to give specific hints and suggestions (Fig. 5.6).
-For example, it may say that a fractional answer needs to be reduced or that a list of expressions is incomplete.
+For example, it may say that one of the journal entries is incomplete.
 After a correct answer, the system will ask a limited number of questions for the same concept before judging that it has been mastered.
 If an item is missed too many times, however, a new topic will be suggested.
 If a concept has been left without mastery being attained, the system may suggest returning to it after one or two other topics have been covered.